telefonicaid/netphony-topology/README.md

 The Topology Module is a collection of Traffic Engineering Databases with a set of plugins that can import or export the TEDs.
 The available plugins are:

 * BGP-LS Plugin.
 The BGP-LS plugin can run in three different modes.
 The first one is EXPORT only, so the TEDs are exported via BGP-LS.
 The second mode is IMPORT only, where BGP-LS is activated to import the TEDS.
 The last one is IMPORT-EXPORT, so the BGP-LS speaker is used both to import and export topologies.
 By default, the topologies are exported to all the peers, except the one from which the TED has been learnt.
 For each domain learn and new TED is created.
 Also, a multi-domain TED is created connecting all the intradomain topologies.
 The BGP-LS configuration is expressed in a file, following the format shown in the previous section.
-* XML.
+* XML Plugin.
 The XML plugin can learn a topology described in an XML file.
 Current plugin reads only the information once.
-* UNIFY.
-The UNIFY plugin exports the topology via RESTCONF following the UNIFY format (
+* UNIFY Plugin.
+The UNIFY plugin exports the topology via RESTCONF following the UNIFY format (https://tools.ietf.org/html/draft-irtf-nfvrg-unify-recursive-programming-00)
-* COP.
-The COP plugin exports the topology via RESTCONF following the COP format
+* COP Plugin.
+The COP plugin exports the topology via RESTCONF following the COP format.
-* IETF.
+* IETF Plugin.
 In development.
-* TAPI.
+Current version supports node only.
+Follows https://tools.ietf.org/html/draft-ietf-teas-yang-te-topo-06 * TAPI Plugin.
 In development.

-To run the BGP Peer as a standalone application use the class BGPPeerMain.
+To run the Topology Module as a standalone application use the class es.tid.topologyModuleBase.TopologyModuleMain.
 You can use maven to create an autoexecutable jar that includes all dependencies in a single file.
-There is a specific profile called bgp-ls-speaker for this sole purpose.
-Plase be aware that if you use the real BGP port (179) you need to start as root.
+There is a specific profile called *generate-full-jar* for this sole purpose.
+Please be aware that if you use the BGP-LS Plugin and need to use the standar port (179) you need to start as root.
   ```bash
     git clone
     git clone https://github.com/telefonicaid/netphony-topology.git